 Another marker that we can use is the surface ECG – this is called fusion – this also suggests entrainment – this is discussed in detail in the next section (Entrainment – 3)

 The commonest practical way is to use another electrode – which is presumably in the circuit to confirm entrainment.

 A good example, is entertainment of atrial flutter.
 Acceleration of the electrograms in catheter (e.g. halo catheter) which is lying in the circuit to the paced rate confirms entrainment of the flutter circuit.
 In a similar manner, ventricular pacing entrains an AVRT with acceleration of the atrial signal to the paced rate.

 Another pointer – this is of theoretical interest.
-If the y distance in the above diagram is more than the tachycardia cycle length, we would not be be able to entrain the tachycardia no matter how fast we pace – what we will be doing is overdrive suppression by the fast rate – not entrainment by penetrating the excitable gap.
+If the y distance in the above diagram is more than the tachycardia cycle length, we would not be be able to entrain the tachycardia consistently as the paced beats may not reach the excitable gap on time.

 This looks like a problem when pacing from a far away site – e.g. pacing from the RV apex to entrain AVNRT.
 In this situation, The pacing waves have to reach the atria via the His – Purkinje system.

 Fortunately, conduction in the His-Purkinje system is very fast (50 ms) – which gives a total travel time under 100 ms to reach the circuit of AVNRT.
 The typical cycle lengths of AVNRT is way more than 100 ms – and that’s why we can entrain AVNRT from the RV apex – despite the anatomic distance – the His purkinje system acting like a fast conductor